jst-seminar-rostlab-tum/eutop-mediamind/backend/README.md

    2. options
       1. host: `--host 0.0.0.0`
       2. port: `--port 8000`

-Test
+You can then see the API definition at `http://localhost:8000/api/docs` Test
    1. `pytest`: base
    2. `pytest --cov=app --cov-report=term-missing`: coverage with stdout